12 Days of Wedding Planning: Your Dream Dress (How To Find The One!)

 NOT ONLY WHITE

 Dresses are often available not just in white but in ivory, antique and champagne shades too.
 Many brides prefer ivory to white as it offers a slightly gentler, warmer colour than bright white.
 Different colours will come to the forefront as fashion changes.
 This year we’ve fallen for blush, pale blue and romantic dove grey gowns, and there are even black dresses on the catwalks for 2017!
-These are 17 dresses we love for 2017, if you’d like a little inspiration.
+These are 17 dresses we loved in 2017, if you’d like a little inspiration not to mention this gorgeous A-line lace, tulle ball gown by Stella York…

 Once you’ve got an idea of what dress styles, shapes and designers you like, it’s time to visit some bridal boutiques if you haven’t already.
 An easy place to start is to visit those local to you.
 (Don’t forget to ask them these IMPORTANT dress questions!)